Mohit-Singh/ajaxloader/README.md

 ```

-possible vale for the loader are
+possible value for the loader are

 ```
     'bar',